letthefireflieslive/k8s-ph/README.md

 ## K8s Configuration Update?
 Git commit and push it, ArgoCD will pick it up.
-You can also manually hit the "sync" button in argo app
+You can also manually hit the "referesh"/"sync" button in argo app

 # Test